“Friendship is more tragic than love. It lasts far longer.”

 Harlequin giggles.
 “Infringe upon them at your own peril, dear hound.
 They are all to him.
 Any who interfere with what is his shall earn his undying hate.
 Who knows which Malveaux might have a dearly dead sister hiding inside their fleshy shell?
 Even the ones who don’t have holes between their legs might someday father a suitable vessel for dear Monique.
 And the ones who are too old for all that—well, habits are old too, and they die rather hard, now don’t they?
 We are all of us creatures of habit!”

 “They’re his brother’s children, of course, the main line.
 That’s another habit which must die hard.
 You know how dear Benjamin can get!
 Can you picture the hatred he must feel, dear hound?
-After all, he has ten thousand and one plus an infinitude of reasons to hate his big brother, and no matter how much time he took exacting his revenge for all those years of mistreatment, he couldn’t have taken equally many years.
+After all, he has ten thousand and one plus an extra twelve reasons to hate his big brother.
+And no matter how much time he took exacting his revenge for all those years of mistreatment, he couldn’t have taken equally many years.
 Not unless he was very creative, anyway, which he isn’t.
 So the sins of the father must be visited upon the children, but they can’t be fully visited, now can they?
 He needs them to survive and prosper if he is to get his sister back.”